Laura Elizabeth Pochin1

 F, #24041, d.
 4 January 1933

-Laura Elizabeth Pochin was the daughter of Henry Davis Pochin and Agnes Heap.1 She married Charles Benjamin Bright McLaren, 1st Baron Aberconway, son of Duncan McLaren and Priscilla Bright, on 6 March 1877 at Friend's Meeting House, Westminster, London, England.1,2 She died on 4 January 1933 at Antibes, France.2 She was buried on 10 January 1933.2
+Laura Elizabeth Pochin was the daughter of Henry Davis Pochin and Agnes Heap.1 She married Charles Benjamin Bright McLaren, 1st Baron Aberconway, son of Duncan McLaren and Priscilla Bright, on 6 March 1877 at Friend's Meeting House, Westminster, London, EnglandG.1,2 She died on 4 January 1933 at Antibes, FranceG.2 She was buried on 10 January 1933.2

 Her married name became McLaren.
-As a result of her marriage, Laura Elizabeth Pochin was styled as Baroness Aberconway on 21 June 1911.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1918.1 She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1
+After her marriage, Laura Elizabeth Pochin was styled as Baroness Aberconway on 21 June 1911.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1918.1 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1

 Doubleday states that "she was capable in business and a keen politician, and before the war was a worker for the enfranchisement of women.
 During the [Great] war she turned her London house into a hospital for officers, and closely supervised every detail of its management.
 She was a talented painter in pastel, and an artist in creating beautiful gardens."2